 Growth charts help doctors see if your baby needs supervision, decide if the child is following his normal growth increase and take appropriate action.

 When looking at an average length/height in different parts of the world; They vary a whole lot.

 There are many things that play a roll, like genetics, heritage, illness etc.

 But for babies to reach their inborn growth potential, their nutritional intake during their first year, is most important for physiologic growth.

-It's good to know what the growth factors are that impact how infants grow in length, head circumference, and then finally the weight.
+It's smart to know what kind of growth factors are impacting how your baby grows in length, head circumference and its weight.